Energy in Australia: Biodiesel

 Biodiesel is an alternative to fossil fuel diesel that can be used in cars and other internal combustion engine vehicles.
 It is produced from vegetable or animal fats and is the only other type of fuel that can run in current unmodified vehicle engines.

 Subsidies given to ethanol oils totaled $15 million in 2003–2004, $44 million in 2004–2005, $76 million in 2005–2006 and $99 million in 2006–2007.
 The cost for establishing these subsidies were $1 million in 2005–2006 and $41 million in 2006–2007.

 However, with the introduction of the Fuel Tax Bill, grants and subsidies for using biodiesel have been cut leaving the public to continue using diesel instead.
 The grants were cut by up to 50% by 2010–2014.
 Previously the grants given to users of ethanol-based biofuels were $0.38 per litre, which were reduced to $0.19 in 2010–2014.

+Hydroelectric power

+Talbingo Dam is part of the Snowy Mountains Scheme.

+Hydroelectricity accounts for 6.5–7% of NEM electricity generation.
+The massive Snowy Mountains Scheme is the largest producer of hydro-electricity in eastern Victoria and southern New South Wales.

+Wind power

+By 2015, there were 4,187 MW of installed wind power capacity, with another 15,284 MW either being planned or under construction.
+In the year to October 2015, wind power accounted for 4.9% of Australia's total electricity demand and 33.7% of total renewable energy supply.
+As at October 2015, there were 76 wind farms in Australia, most of which had turbines from 1.5 to 3 MW.

+Solar power

+Solar energy is used to heat water, in addition to its role in producing electricity through photovoltaics (PV).

+In 2014/15, PV accounted for 2.4% of Australia's electrical energy production.
+The installed PV capacity in Australia has increased 10-fold between 2009 and 2011, and quadrupled between 2011 and 2016.

+Wave power

+The Australian government says new technology harnessing wave energy could be important for supplying electricity to most of the country's major capital cities.
+The Perth Wave Energy Project near Fremantle in Western Australia operates through several submerged buoys, creating energy as they move with passing waves.
+The Australian government has provided more than $US600,000 in research funding for the technology developed by Carnegie, a Perth company.